Magic Mountain, Merimbula

 Magic Mountain is a small theme park situated on the Sapphire Coast of New South Wales, near the town of Merimbula in Australia.
 The park attracts approximately 40,000 visitors per year and is a significant tourism drawcard for the region.
 During peak season, the park employs 25 staff from the surrounding area.
 Magic Mountain was opened on 26 November 1983 and has since expanded, providing visitors with a variety of educational and exciting experiences catering to both adults and children.
-The park does not charge for admission, however tickets are required to be purchased for individual rides or as unlimited passes.
-In keeping with Magic Mountain's family theme, children under 4 are able to ride suitable attractions for free with a paying adult.
+The park charges and entry price however once in it include unlimited access to all the rides, In keeping with Magic Mountain's family theme, children under 4 are able to ride suitable attractions for free with a paying adult.

 In February 2018, the theme park was sold by Tunshow Pty.
 Ltd to Blyton Group.

 Attractions

 The park's main attractions include the Diamond Python Roller Coaster, added in 1994.
 This is a 335 m steel roller coaster manufactured by Pinfari running with single-car trains which reach a height of 12 m and speeds of 36 km/h.
 The Mountain Slide is a popular 600 m steel toboggan track which began operating in 1984.
 Two waterslides - The Black Hole and Doom Tube along with the Kiddie Splash Pool make up the park's water attractions.